 Meet the Team

-With overall responsibility for the day to day operations and strategic direction of this vibrant and busy charity, Joanna has over 18 years of experience working in the Third Sector.
-During this time she has managed several services in relation to children and young people as well as marginalized families.
+With overall responsibility for this vibrant and busy charity’s day-to-day operations and strategic direction, Joanna has over two decades of experience working in the Third Sector.
+During this time, she has managed several services in relation to children and young people as well as marginalised families.

-She has a passion for development which evident across our services, in the team who deliver those services and the systems in place to ensure everything we do it quality assured and value for money.
+She has a passion for development which is evident across our services, in the team who deliver those services and in the systems in place to ensure everything we do is quality assured and value for money.

 With over 30 years finance experience and a keen eye for detail, Jackie joined our busy team in June 2017.
 Working 24 hours a week, she is the backbone of our office administration, communications, and financial systems.